NASW Standards for Clinical Social Work in Social Work Practice

 Interpretation

-Clinical social workers in private or independent practice may bill third-party payers or their clients for services rendered.
+Clinical social workers in private practice may bill third-party payers or their clients for services rendered.
 Clients shall be provided with all invoices and receipts in a timely manner.
-When a client can no longer afford services—or a third-party payer or an agency terminates services—an alternative mutually agreed upon with the client may be instituted, which could include, for example, a referral, termination of services, a sliding scale, or pro bono services.
+When a client can no longer afford services—or a third-party payer or an agency terminates services— reasonable efforts should be made to identify alternatives with the client.
+For example, a referral, termination of services, a sliding scale, or pro bono services could be offered.
+If services continue, consideration must be given to any applicable laws and regulations as well as insurance or managed care contracts that may limit the type of continuing care.

 Standard 10.
 Cultural Competence